dabblerdev/tudumvc/lesson1-development-cycle.md

 **Mounting the Pier**
 Your urbit's filesystem is called `%clay`.  `%clay` is a `vane` (or [kernel module](https://urbit.org/docs/glossary/vane/)) of `arvo`.
 The other `arvo` `vane`s are called `%ames` (networking), `%behn` (pronounced 'bean' or 'been' - timer), `%dill` (terminal driver), `%eyre` (pronounced 'air' or 'ayer', client-side HTTP services), `%ford` (build system), `%gall` (applications), `%iris` (server-side HTTP services), and `%jael` (security).
 In this guide, we'll focus mainly on `%clay` and `%gall`.

 On first boot, your urbit's filesystem will not be mounted in your Unix filesystem - you can `cd <my-pier>` and nothing will be in there.
 And yet, the ship will still work.
 You only _need_ to mount your filesystem in Unix if you want to edit files outside of your urbit's operating system.
-And, since there isn't a great option for editing files within Urbit (**yet** (TM)), we're going to be editing most of our files from outside Urbit.
+And, since there isn't a great option for editing files within Urbit (**yet** (TM)), we're going to be editing most of our files from the linux (or Unix based) filesystem, outside Urbit.

 From the dojo, key in `|mount %` and hit enter.
 If successful, you'll see some output like this:
 ```